nhfizhn/sm4290/README.md

 Normalized Physics (`NAP`): Lastly, Normalized Physics yields a VarImp value of $0.007733559$, constituting approximately $3.03$% of the total feature importance.
 While Normalized Physics contributes less to Normalized AVGFPS+PE predictions compared to Normalized Graphics and Normalized Audio, its importance is still noteworthy.
 Changes in the Normalized Physics feature moderately impact the combined outcome, albeit to a lesser degree than both Normalized Graphics and Normalized Audio.

-In summary, Normalized Graphics (`NAG`) emerges as the most influential variable in predicting Normalized AVGFPS+PE, commanding a substantial $80.22$% of the total feature importance.
+In short, Normalized Graphics (`NAG`) emerges as the most influential variable in predicting Normalized AVGFPS+PE, commanding a substantial $80.22$% of the total feature importance.
 Normalized Audio (`NAA`) follows with a notable $16.76$%, while Normalized Physics (`NAP`) trails behind with $3.03$%.
 These findings highlight the significant role of Normalized Graphics in predicting Normalized AVGFPS+PE, underscoring its importance in optimizing performance in Model 1.

 ![](dectree33.png)